Our gay guide to Milan 2023 has all the information you need including the best gay hotels to stay, bars, clubs and practical safety tips.

 Milan gay area

-The beating heart and soul of the gay area of Milan is along Lecce Street and Panfilo Castaldi street.
+The beating heart and soul of the gay area of Milan is in Porta Venezia, specifically along Lecce Street and Panfilo Castaldi Street.
 Small bars line these streets.
 Every weekend the crowds spill out to the pavements outside transforming the area into one big street fiesta.

 The most popular gay bar is Leccomilano, owned by the charismatic Paolo Sassi.
 He also owns a few of the bars in the gay neighborhood and is a local LGBTQ pioneer.
 Other prominent bars in the main Milan gay area include Eppol Pie, Mono, and Orange Spritz.